 Another option for busy working adults in eating disorder recovery is to utilize your employer’s human resources department.
 Speak to your representatives to see if any recovery assistance is available.

 Your employer may have systems in place to help employees overcome eating disorders.
 Many organizations offer confidential Employee Assistance Programs (EAPs), which can help provide access to therapists, group therapy sessions, or a registered dietician.
 If you don’t feel like disclosing that information to your human resources department, that is fine too.
 Do what makes you feel comfortable and what you feel will help in your recovery.

 A great to support recovery is to pursue your interests or start a new hobby.
 By exploring different passions, you can create a healthy, non-food related way to relieve stress or unwind after a busy day at work.
 Here are just a few hobbies that may appeal to you:

 - Start a yoga, tai chi, or meditation practice

 - Working out with a friend or personal trainer

 Any of these activities can give you a sense of pride and fulfillment.
 Regardless of what you love to do, it gives you an activity to look forward to and one that keeps your mind occupied.

 Help When You Want It

-One of the biggest challenges of overcoming an eating disorder is learning how to live with stressors, both at work and at home.
+One of the biggest challenges of recovery from an eating disorder is learning how to live with stressors, both at work and at home.
 Don’t forget to lean on your support system.
 The love and support from your family and friends can go a long way.

-If you feel like professional assistance may be the best route, High Focus Centers is here to help.
-Our team uses evidence-based treatment techniques to help one overcome an eating disorder.
+If you feel like professional assistance may be the best route in supporting your mental health and recovery, High Focus Centers is here to help.
+Our team uses evidence-based treatment techniques to help.
 If you want to learn more about treatment options, or just have a friendly, non-judgmental conversation, reach out to us.
 See how we may be able to help you.